apos/rapid-bulky-wshc-by-apos/README.md

 - Battery pack: space is very limited in the smal housing (V01).
 But a small battery (800 mAh lithium could

 ### V01
-The smallest RPTb wSHC housing.
+The smallest RPB wSHC housing.
 Used for the smaller ITEAD joystick shield which is very small.
 Has also a "closed" top for your own design.

 ### V02
 Used for the bigger Joystick "Arduino" Joystick shields which are a little bigger (87mm long instead of 70mm).
 Also the base is bigger, which gives space for a lithium battery pack.
 Has also a "closed" top for your own design.